ecuddihy/wlux_temp_book/readme.txt

-We need to remove our code from the book module.We need to remove our code from the book module and put it in a proper Drupal module.
+We need to remove our code from the book module and put it in a proper Drupal module.

 Some initial progress has already been made.